Baylor vs. Texas Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- Baylor has combined with its opponents to put up more than 52 points in seven of 11 games this season.

-- Baylor and its opponents have combined to score more than 52 points in seven of 11 games this season.
+- Texas Tech and its opponents have combined to score more than 52 points in seven of 11 games this season.

-- The two teams combine to average 64.5 points per game, 12.5 more than the total in this contest.
+- The combined points per game average of the two teams, 64.5, is 12.5 points greater than Saturday's over/under.

-- These two squads combine to allow 51.5 points per game, 0.5 fewer than this contest's over/under.
+- The 51.5 combined points per game that these two squads have allowed this season are 0.5 fewer than the 52 over/under in this contest.

 - Bears games this season feature an average total of 52.5 points, a number 0.5 points higher than Saturday's over/under.